- 3 Years (Full time)

 Be part of the revolution in genomics, gene modification and biotechnology currently transforming the world.
 Equipped with the skills and knowledge of the fundamental biological processes, understand and drive forward science-based solutions to some of the world’s biggest issues.

-Field course options include trips to Scotland, Spain, South Africa and Kenya.
-Develop practical field-based skills in a wide range of habitats.
+- Field course options include trips to Scotland, Spain and South Africa, developing practical field-based skills in a wide range of habitats.

-Collaborate on your final year research project with an expert in the field.
-For example, you could work with Dr Maria Beger on her project 'How can we manage coral reefs threatened by climate change?'.
+- Collaborate on your final year research project with an expert in the field.
+For example, you could study marine biology to better manage coral reefs threatened by climate change, understand how bees cooperate as social animals, or develop new ways to reduce the impact of invasive species on local ecosystems.

 Biology is a broad-based degree within the School of Biology that offers you flexibility throughout your time studying at Leeds.